Corkagh Park

 On one side of Oak Avenue, near the Naas Road car park, is the new cycle track and you may notice some ancient gnarled trees at the centre.
 This is all that is left of a wooded area marked on 19th century maps as The Foxes Covert.

 A Foxes Covert (pronounced cover) is an area of woodland or scrub where a fox is known to hide out during daylight.
-At the beginning of a hunt hounds are sent in to the covert to sniff out the fox and drive it to open ground where the chase begins.
+At the beginning of a hunt the hounds are sent in to the covert to sniff out the fox and drive it to open ground where the chase begins.

 Fox hunting was a popular sport with the Anglo Irish gentry of the 18th and 19th centuries and took place during the 'season' from November to March.
 The Finlay family and their guests would have participated in hunts that would see them pursue their unfortunate prey south through the countryside towards Tallaght or west towards Saggart and Newcastle.